-Total regular UI benefit payments remained stable at \$5.1 billion in 2019.
-Regular UI benefit payments are projected to increase dramatically to \$30.6 billion in 2020 in response to the economic conditions brought on by the COVID-19 pandemic and shelter at home order.
+Total regular UI benefit payments remained stable in 2018 and 2019 at \$5.1 billion each year.
+Regular UI benefit payments are projected to increase dramtically to \$16.3 billion in 2020 in response to the economic conditions brought on by the COVID-19 pandemic and shelter at home order.
 The number of unemployed has increased dramatically as non-essential businesses were forced to shut down.
-Despite the easing of restrictions on keeping businesses open, regular benefit payments continue at a record pace.
-UI benefit payments are forecast at \$26.5 billion in 2021, as the State recovers from the current recession.
+UI benefit payments are forecast at \$9.4 billion in 2021, as the State recovers from the current recession.

 The chart below shows the projected quarterly disbursements through 2021.
-These estimates are based on limited data about the impact of COVID-19 and may change, depending upon actual employment levels and claims filed.
+These estimates are based on limited data about the impact of COVID-19 and may change significantly, depending upon actual employment levels and claims filed.

-Regular UI Benefit Disbursements 2019 - 2021
+Regular UI Benefit Disbursements 2018 - 2021